Luc Besson: Early life

 Besson was born in Paris, to parents who both worked as Club Med scuba-diving instructors.
-Influenced by this milieu, as a child, he planned to become a marine biologist.
+Influenced by this, he planned to become a marine biologist.
 He spent much of his youth traveling with his parents to tourist resorts in Italy, Yugoslavia, and Greece.
 The family returned to France when he was 10.
 His parents divorced, and both remarried; of this, he said:

 "Here there is two families, and I am the only bad souvenir of something that doesn't work," he said in the International Herald Tribune.
 "And if I disappear, then everything is perfect.
 The rage to exist comes from here.
 I have to do something!
 Otherwise I am going to die."

 At age 17, Besson had a diving accident that left him unable to dive.
 In a 2000 interview with The Guardian, he described how this influenced his choice of career:

 "I was 17 and I wondered what I was going to do. ...
 So I took a piece of paper and on the left I put everything I could do, or had skills for, and all the things I couldn't do.
 The first line was shorter and I could see that I loved writing, I loved images, I was taking a lot of pictures.
 So I thought maybe movies would be good.
 But I thought that to really know I should go to a set.
 And a friend of mine knew a guy whose brother was a third assistant on a short film.
 It's true.
 So, I said: 'OK, let's go on the set.'
-So I went on the set...The day after I went back to see my mum and told her that I was going to make films and stop school and 'bye.
+So I went on the set.
+The day after I went back to see my mum and told her that I was going to make films and stop school and 'bye.
 And I did it!
 Very soon after I made a short film and it was very, very bad.
 I wanted to prove that I could do something, so I made a short film.
 That was in fact my main concern, to be able to show that I could do one."